Community mediation offers community groups and organisations an impartial process for resolving their disputes.

-Community mediation is a process which usually involves a dispute between individuals in the community, or an individual and management of a community Organisation.
+Participation in mediation can assist in managing conflict arising between individuals within the community or individuals and management of a community organisation.
 It aims to bring the parties together to discuss and resolve issues in dispute.
 It is a voluntary and confidential process, with the parties controlling the outcome.

 Mediators assist parties to reach fair and workable agreements.
-All parties are advised that mediation is a voluntary, non-adversarial approach, and thus Positive Solutions does not provide legal or industrial advice or reports for legal, insurance or tribunal matters.
+Mediation is a voluntary, non-adversarial and solution focussed service.
+Positive Solutions does not provide legal or industrial advice or reports for legal, insurance or tribunal matters.

 - Parties attend a confidential individual one-hour pre-mediation session with the mediator to identify issues and discuss their preferred outcome.